 Yes.
 This salad is low-fat and loaded with protein and fiber.

-Tips to Make the Perfect Fresh Spinach Salad
+Tips to Make the BEST Recipe for Spinach Salad

-- Remove the stems from the spinach leaves.
+- Remove the large or tough stems from the spinach leaves.

 - Have ingredients laid out in separate bowls so everyone can make their own.